 Advisory Board Members

 Jacqueline Stewart’s research and teaching explore African American film cultures from the origins of the medium to the present, as well as the archiving and preservation of moving images, and “orphan” media histories, including non-theatrical, amateur, and activist film and video.
 She directs the South Side Home Movie Project and is co-curator of the L.A.
 Rebellion Preservation Project at the UCLA Film and Television Archive.
 She also serves as an appointee to the National Film Preservation Board.
 She is currently researching the racial politics of moving image preservation and is also completing a study of the life and work of African American actor/writer/director Spencer Williams.

 Stewart is the author of Migrating to the Movies: Cinema and Black Urban Modernity, which has achieved recognition from the Society for Cinema and Media Studies and the Black Caucus of the American Library Association.
 She participated in the Public Voices Thought Leadership Fellowship Program, offered by Northwestern University, and the OpEd Project.
 She has also been awarded fellowships from the Shelby Cullom Davis Center for Historical Studies at Princeton University, and the New York Public Library’s Schomburg Center for Research in Black Culture Scholars-in-Residence Program.

 Stewart earned her AM and PhD in English from the University of Chicago and an AB in English with interdisciplinary emphasis from Stanford University.

 Tracye Matthews, Ph.D., is a curator, filmmaker and historian working within and between the realms of academia, public history, museums and documentary film.
-She is currently the associate director of the Center for the Study of Race, Politics and Culture at the University of Chicago, where she served as a Mellon Postdoctoral Teaching Fellow in 2004-2005.
+She is currently Executive Director of the Center for the Study of Race, Politics and Culture at the University of Chicago, where she was a past Mellon Postdoctoral Teaching Fellow.